Saúl del Cerro

-Saúl del Cerro García (born 20 May 2004) is a Spanish footballer who plays as a midfielder for Burgos CF Promesas.
+Saúl del Cerro García (born 20 May 2004) is a Spanish footballer who plays as either a centre-back or a defensive midfielder for Burgos CF.

 Club career

 Born in Burgos, Castile and León, del Cerro was a Burgos CF youth graduate.
 On 23 October 2021, aged just 17, he made his senior debut with the reserves by coming on as a second-half substitute in a 0–3 Segunda División RFEF home loss against UD Logroñés B.

 Del Cerro made his first-team debut on 14 December 2021, replacing fellow debutant Iván Serrano late into a 0–2 away loss against Real Zaragoza in the season's Copa del Rey.
+He scored his first senior goal on 12 February 2023, netting the B's third in a 4–3 away loss to Ourense CF.

+Del Cerro made his Segunda División debut on 13 January 2024, replacing Fer Niño late into a 1–0 home win over Real Valladolid.
+On 8 July, he renewed his contract until 2027 and was promoted to the first team, but was loaned to Primera Federación side Mérida AD on 30 August.